baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-raspberry-pi.md

 https://www.open-mesh.org/projects/batmand/wiki

 ## BATMAN Configuration Tools
-`batctl` offers a convenient way to configure the batman-adv kernel module as well as displaying debug information such as originator tables, translation tables and the debug log.
+BATMAN-Adv has one primary configuration utility, `batctl`, whcih offers a convenient way to configure the BATMAN-Adv kernel module as well as displaying debug information such as originator tables, translation tables and the debug log.
 BATMAN-Adv operates on layer 2.